Kostin-ilya/Kostin-ilya/README.md

 - Webpack
 - REST API

 Soft skills:
 - English B1/Russıan(natıve);
 - Able to think logically and learn quickly;
-- Can show initiative and defend my opinion without fanaticism;
+- I can take initiative and defend my opinion without fanaticism
-- Calmly accept criticism, communicate constructively even in conflict situations;
+- I calmly accept criticism, communicate constructively in various situations
-- Ready to fully integrate into the project, pushing the rest of the cases into the background
+- I adapt quickly in a new team
+- I have a positive outlook on life

 Contacts:
 - Telegram: @mrku39